MITgcm/MITgcm/doc/contributing/contributing.rst

    is responsible for initialization of all package variables, called after the core model state has been completely initialized but before the core model timestepping starts.
-   This routine calls ${PKG}_READ_PICKUP, where any package variables required to restart the model will be that will read from a pickup file.
+   This routine calls ${PKG}_READ_PICKUP, where any package variables required to restart the model will be read from a pickup file.
    ${PKG}_INIT_VARIA is called in :filelink:`packages_init_variables.F <model/src/packages_init_variables.F>`,
    which in turn is called from S/R :filelink:`initialise_varia.F <model/src/initialise_varia.F>`.
    Note: the name ${PKG}_INIT_VARIA is not yet standardized across all packages;